ai-se/ResourcesDataDrivenSBSE/README.md

 ## How to Contribute

-Please clone this repo, propose some changes, then post a pull request.
+Please clone the repo https://github.com/ai-se/ResourcesDataDrivenSBSE, then make some changes, then post a pull request.
 Remember, the more the merrier!